WATCH: Ryan howler gifts Julian Alvarez goal for Argentina against Australia at World Cup 2022

 - Julian Alvarez doubles lead

 WHAT HAPPENED?
-Australia goalkeeper Mat Ryan was guilty of a poor error against Argentina in the last 16 of the World Cup on Saturday.
-The stopper took a heavy touch from a back pass which allowed Alvarez to nick possession and fire the ball into an empty net to make it 2-0 to Argentina.
+Australia goalkeeper Ryan was guilty of a mistake as took a heavy touch from a back pass which allowed Alvarez to nick possession and fire the ball into an empty net to make it 2-0 to Argentina.

 That is a howler from Matt Ryan 🙈— BBC Sport (@BBCSport) December 3, 2022